Orthodox Life at Princeton

 Shabbat

 Shabbat on campus is warm and welcoming with meals offered at the Center for Jewish Life.
-After Friday night Orthodox services, the CJL/Hillel at Princeton hosts one dinner for all members of the Jewish community.
-Some students will be hosted by the Fishers or eat at Chabad, and there is also an oneg in a students’ residence hall or a tisch.
+After Orthodox services, the CJL/Hillel at Princeton hosts one lunch for all members of the Jewish community.
+Some students will be hosted by the Horvitchs or eat at Chabad, and there is also an oneg in a students’ residence hall or a tisch.
 After Shacharit, there is a kiddush and shiur, and then lunch.
 In the afternoon students can be found at the CJL, talking, learning and enjoying a robust seudah shelishit.

 Kosher Dining